 Meanwhile, ‘I Guess the Lord Must Be in New York City’ feels like a retread of ‘Everybody’s Talkin’.’
 Nilsson wrote it for Midnight Cowboy when the director requested another song that sounded like ‘Everybody’s Talkin’.’

 Nilsson cowrote ‘Rainmaker’ with William “Bill” Martin – Martin also wrote ‘Fairfax Rag’ and ‘City Life’.
 ‘Rainmaker’ points the way forward to his rock-oriented work in the early 1970s – the opening beat has been sampled by The Roots and Cypress Hill.
-My favourite cover is of Randy Newman’s ‘Simon Smith and His Amazing Dancing Bear’ – Nilsson’s next album would entirely consist of Newman covers.
+My favourite cover is Randy Newman’s ‘Simon Smith and His Amazing Dancing Bear’ – Nilsson’s next album was entirely Newman covers.

 Harry is solid, but it doesn’t emphasise my favourite parts of Nilsson’s style.